CodeonWheels-GR/COW-Documentation/docs/programs/react-native/creating-react-native-app.md

 ---
-id: doc2
+id: doc1
-title: Creating a React Natice App
+title: How To Create a React Native Application
 ---

 The quickest way to create a React Native application is using Expo Go.
 Follow the steps below to get your React Native application up and going fast!